lukso-network/lsp-smart-contracts/docs/LSP4DigitalAssetMetadataInit.md

 function initialize(address _newOwner) external nonpayable
 ```

-Sets the owner of the contract
+Sets the name, symbol of the token and the owner, and sets the SupportedStandards:LSP4DigitalAsset key